byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 Model parameters may be stored either as fields of the newly defined type or passed directly to the solver.
 In this case, we choose to define all of the structural parameters as elements of the parameter vector.
 In general, constants should be stored as fields of the newly defined type, while any variable that could be a design variables should be passed to the solver through the parameter vector.

-Note that the state, parameter, and aerodynamic load variable identities should be documented in the docstring associated with the newly defined type since the type definition provides the primary (and sometimes only) source of documentation for a given model.
+Note that the state, parameter, and aerodynamic load variable identities should be documented in the docstring associated with the newly defined type since the type definition provides the primary source of documentation for a given model.

 ### Defining Model Properties

 We now need to define a few model properties.

 To indicate the number of state variables in our model, we define a new method for the [`number_of_states`](@ref) function.
-In our case, we have four state variables ``q = \begin{bmatrix} h & \theta & \dot{h} & \dot{\theta} \end{bmatrix}^T ``.
+In our case, we have four state variables ``h, \\theta, \\dot{h},
+\\dot{\\theta}``.

 ```@example developer
 number_of_states(::Type{MyTypicalSection}) = 4
 nothing #hide
 ```

 To indicate the number of inputs/coupling variables, we define a new method for the [`number_of_inputs`](@ref) function.
-In our case, we have two inputs/coupling variables ``r = \begin{bmatrix} \mathcal{L} & \mathcal{M} \end{bmatrix}^T``.
+In our case, we have two inputs/coupling variables ``\\mathcal{L}, \\mathcal{M}``.
 We define these two variables as inputs/coupling variables since they either need to be manually specified, or must be provided by other models.
 For aeroelastic systems, the inputs/coupling variables for the structural model typically correspond to the aerodynamic loads while the inputs/coupling variables for the aerodynamic model typically correspond to the structural deflections.

 ```@example developer
 number_of_inputs(::Type{MyTypicalSection}) = 2
 nothing #hide
 ```

 To indicate the number of parameters, we define a new method for the [`number_of_parameters`](@ref) function.
-In our case, we have five parameters ``p_s = \\begin{bmatrix} k_h & k_\\theta & m & S_\\theta & I_\\theta \\end{bmatrix}^T``.
+In our case, we have five parameters ``k_h, k_\\theta, m, S_\\theta, I_\\theta``.

 ```@example developer
 number_of_parameters(::Type{MyTypicalSection}) = 5
 nothing #hide
 ```

-To indicate whether our mode uses in-place or out-of-place functions, we define a new method for the [`AerostructuralDynamics.inplaceness`](@ref) function.
+To indicate whether our model uses in-place or out-of-place functions, we define a new method for the [`AerostructuralDynamics.inplaceness`](@ref) function.
 In general, for performance reasons, in-place functions are preferred.
 The one exception is for models with small amounts of state variables, in which case the preferred approach is to use static arrays with out-of-place functions.
 For this model, we use the latter approach.

 ```@example developer
 inplaceness(::Type{MyTypicalSection}) = OutOfPlace()
 nothing #hide
 ```

-To indicate mass matrix properties, we define a new method for the [`AerostructuralDynamics.mass_matrix_type`](@ref) function.
+To indicate mass matrix properties, we define a new method for the [`mass_matrix_type`](@ref) function.

 ```@example developer
 mass_matrix_type(::Type{MyTypicalSection}) = Linear()